 When all OS is ready and all prerequisites are met, let’s try out FreeIPA!

-- Install FreeIPA server.
-From root terminal, run:
+Install FreeIPA server.
+From a root terminal, run:

 To be able to perform any administrative task you need to authenticate to the server.
 During the configuration step you have been prompted to create two users.
 The first one Directory Manager is the superuser that needs to be used to perform rare low level tasks.
 For the normal administrative activity an administrative account admin has been created.